phildavis754-ux/Bank-Wallet-Coin/README.md

      The Bank -
   The first 100 million dollars from pre-sale or regular sale are the workhorse engine for revenue growth.
   Compounding yearly to increasse growth projections.
-An estimate of use is approximately 10-20% administration and 80-90% for working capital.

    How Does It Work   -   -
 The coin funds / builds the wallet and provides working capital to the bank.